AP source: MLB prefers teams flip sites if virus shuts parks

 The person spoke on condition of anonymity Tuesday because no decisions have been made.

 MLB starts its season on March 26.
-Among the games on opening day is Texas at Seattle — the Seattle area has been hit hard by the virus.
+Among the games on opening day is Texas at Seattle – the Seattle area has been hit hard by the virus, with 24 deaths.

 MLB anticipates government officials will decide whether it is safe to play in front of fans in each city.
 If changes to the schedule are necessary, MLB would make determinations at the point when a ballpark has been ruled out.